Incentive Grants for Engaged Scholarship

-Priority will be given to project proposals that are in their first two years of partnership or partnership development.
+Priority will be given to project proposals that are in their first two years of partnership.
 Priority is also given to proposals that are rebuilding partnerships and collaborations impacted by the COVID-19 pandemic.

 The grant funds will be available for use from July 1, 2023 to June 30, 2024.
 A range of $500-$5,000 will be awarded per proposal.
 All professional development funds must be spent and all paperwork appropriately completed prior to June 30, 2024.
 It is the responsibility of the faculty member to follow up on any documentation/travel claims with their respective department before the deadline.